inasafe/inasafe-doc/docs/source/training/socialisation/functionality-datasets.rst

-.. note:: For information on what is a Raster or a Vector, as well as the difference
-	between Vector objects please go to :doc:`rastervsvector`
+.. note:: For information on what is a Raster or a Vector, as well as the difference between Vector objects please go to :doc:`rastervsvector`

 |project_name| is a dynamic tool that can easily be adapted to other types of
 hazard and exposure layers.
 The beauty of |project_name| being open source, is that anyone that has a background in programming would be able to make their own Impact function.
-For more information :ref:`impact_function_tutorial`
+For more information see take a look at :ref:`impact_function_tutorial`

 Exposure Layers Used in Practical